totaldebug/totaldebug.uk/_posts/2022-03-23-creating-the-perfect-python-project.md

 poetry add isort --dev
 ```

-isort and black dont get along, their configurations conflict with eachother, so to get
+isort and black don't get along, their configurations conflict with each other, so to get
 around this issue we need to add some configuration to the end of `pyproject.toml`:

 ```bash